buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

         └── {variant}               // optional
             ├── {name@version-1}    // optional  (becomes the platform root folder)
             │   └── bin
-            │       ├── build       // platform dependant binary (mandatory)
+            │       ├── build       // platform dependent binary (mandatory)
-            │       └── detect      // platform dependant binary (mandatory)
+            │       └── detect      // platform dependent binary (mandatory)
             └── {name@version-2}    // optional (becomes the platform root folder)
                 └── bin
-                    ├── build       // platform dependant binary (mandatory) └── detect      // platform dependant binary (mandatory)
+                    ├── build       // platform dependent binary (mandatory) └── detect      // platform dependent binary (mandatory)
 ```
-- `buildpack.toml` file MUST be present at the **buildpack root folder**
+- `buildpack.toml` file MUST be present in the **buildpack root folder**
 - For each platform, Buildpack Authors are responsible for copying or creating symlink or hard link for files into each **platform root folder**

 > **Note**
 > For cross-compile buildpacks like Paketo, it looks easy to add a step to their Makefile to compile and separate the binaries following this structure.
 It is important to mention
 > that the final buildpack image will not change, this will only change the buildpack structure from `pack` perspective

-In case, this folder structure is not suitable for Buildpack Authors, **we propose** a new `path` attribute to be included
+In case this folder structure is not suitable for Buildpack Authors, **we propose** a new `path` attribute to be included
-into the `target` section of the `buildpack.toml` to specify where the **buildapck root directoy** is located in the filesystem.
+in the `targets` section of the `buildpack.toml`, to specify where the **buildpack root directory** is located in the filesystem.

 Based on the [RFC-0096](https://github.com/buildpacks/rfcs/blob/main/text/0096-remove-stacks-mixins.md) the new `buildpack.toml` schema will look like this: